rkom12/deap-stuff/README.md

 In-sem break ->

 So now,we've got a idea of how RSI works.
-Tentatively, we'll use the RSI model (take average of 14 days,smooth it with current values,scale to 0-100) and use resistance bands to find the 'overbought' and 'oversold' conditions to determine the buying or selling or holding of stocks.
+Tentatively, we'll use the RSI model (take average of 14 days,smooth it with current values,scale to 0-100) and use resistance bands to find the **overbought** and **oversold** conditions to determine the buying or selling or holding of stocks.

-In the 2nd approach,we'll do the exact same things except that the 'taking average & smoothing with current values & (maybe)scaling it to 0-100' will all be done by GP.
+In the 2nd approach- We'll do the exact same things, except that the 'taking average & smoothing with current values & (maybe)scaling it to 0-100' will all be done by GP(Genetic Programming).
 Thus, we hope that a comparitive paper might be possible.

 And to top it off,we'll try to find some fundamental analysis stuff that might help us identify strong trends so that the RSI accuracy is maintained.